Our team is here to answer your questions. Contact us today at 757-877-2054 or schedule your FREE estimate.

 Chemical cleaners are designed to cut through thick grease, hair, and debris buildup which means they are strong enough to deteriorate your drains.

-If you have a whole house back-up, it is possible that the back-up is on the City and their responsibility to clear.
-The City is responsible for sewer lines starting at the city sewer cleanout, located at the end of your main sewer line.
+If you have a whole house backup, it is possible that the backup is on the city and their responsibility to clear.
+The city is responsible for sewer lines starting at the city sewer cleanout, located at the end of your main sewer line.
 If the city cleanout is empty, the backup is your responsibility.
 If the city cleanout is full, it is the City’s responsibility.
 This sewer main usually sits beyond the boundaries of your property.
 Anything within your property line is your responsibility.

 We believe that drain cleaning is an art.
 Our Technicians are trained to methodically think through how best to clean your drains.

 For small drain backups like a bathroom sink, washer drain, tub/shower or kitchen sink, we use a small spinning drum machine with a ¼” steel cable and spring head to pull back hair or lint and clean out soap residue and grease.
 For larger drains, main sewer backups, especially backups in cast iron drains, we use a large spinning drum machine with a 3/8”, ½”, ¾” steel cable and cutter head to clear out rust build-up, foreign objects or roots from sewers 3” and up.
-If a drain or main sewer is backed up with a semisolid, like sewer sludge or F.O.G., we use high pressure water and a nozzled jet head on our trailer jet to move the semi-solid out or blocked drains.
+If a drain or main sewer is backed up with a semi-solid, like sewer sludge or F.O.G., we use high-pressure water and a nozzled jet head on our trailer jet to move the semi-solid out of blocked drains.